Travel information

 Airport

-For more information about the Toronto Pearson International Airport , please visit the airport’s website.
+For more information about the Victoria International Airport , please visit the airport’s website.

-Finally, to discover Niagara Falls in all its splendor, visit Discover Niagara Falls Canada website.
+To discover Victoria in all its splendor, visit the Tourism Victoria website.

 Car Rentals

-Cars can be rented at the Toronto International Airport or in Niagara from local or international companies.
+Cars can be rented at the Victoria International airport or in Victoria from local or international companies.
 All cars are left-hand drive.

 Parking

-Parking is $39 plus tax per night for registered guests.
-This covers the day you pay and the next day.
+Parking is $24 plus tax per night for registered guests.

-Parking is $24 plus tax per day for daytime parking.
-This parking option expires at midnight.
+Parking is $3 per hour up to a maximum of $12 plus tax per day for daytime parking.
+This parking option expires at midnight

 Climate & Clothing

-October in Niagara is sometimes sunny but a little chilly.
-Generally pleasant with daily temperatures with an average ranging between 6ºC (42ºF) and 15ºC (59ºF).
+October in Victoria is sometimes sunny but a little chilly.
+Generally pleasant with daily temperatures with an average ranging between 8ºC (46ºF) and 15ºC (59ºF).
 We recommend bringing a range of clothing and dressing in layers.
 It can be warm in the daytime and chilly in the evenings.

 Banks